Virtuouz/vellum/src/docs/Styling.md

 This is a standard paragraph.
 You can create a new paragraph by leaving a blank line.
 This paragraph contains **bold text** and *italic text*.
 You can also use ***bold and italic text together***.
 Strikethrough text is also supported.

-You can also create a new line within a paragraph using two spaces at the end of the line.
+You can also create a new line within a paragraph using two spaces at the end of the line.<br> Like this.
-Like this.

 > This is a blockquote.
 It's often used for quoting a passage from another source or for emphasizing a particular point.
-> You can have multiple paragraphs within a blockquote.
+You can have multiple paragraphs within a blockquote.
 >
 > > This is a nested blockquote.
-> > It's useful for quoting a quote!
+It's useful for quoting a quote!

 ---